whendricso/MultiGame/README.md

 # MultiGame
-MultiGame makes game development in Unity fast and simple for artists, programmers, and designers!
+MultiGame makes game development in Unity fast and simple(r) for artists, programmers, and designers!

 It works with all other scripts, tools, add-ons.
+Seriously, MultiGame is built to be robust and will not break your existing systems.
 It contains a plethora of tools to place objects and set up scenes.
 It also has programmer tools to send events, write smart Inspectors, and provide help to the user.

 ## Component Documentation:
 https://terpri.org/mgdoc/